-The Giant Schnauzer was probably created by crossing the Standard Schnauzer with larger smoothcoated dogs, rough-haired sheepdogs, and the black Great Dane.
-The Bouvier des Flandres may also have played a role in his development.
-He was known as the Munchener and was widespread throughout Bavaria and Wurttemberg.
+The Giant Schnauzer was probably created by crossing the Standard Schnauzer with larger smooth-coated dogs, rough-haired sheepdogs, and the black Great Dane.
+The Bouvier des Flandres may also have played a role in their development.
+They were known as the Munchener and were widespread throughout Bavaria and Wurttemberg.

 In the early 1900s, Giant Schnauzers were trained for police work in Berlin and other German cities, and it became their primary job.
 The only reason they didn't become well known as police dogs in the United States is because the German Shepherds beat them to it.

 The Giant Schnauzer Club of America was founded in 1962.
 In the United States, the Giant Schnauzer has remained uncommon.
-Today, the breed ranks 83rd among the 155 breeds and varieties registered by the American Kennel Club.
+Today, the breed ranks fairly low on the list of breeds and varieties registered by the American Kennel Club.

 The Giant Schnauzer has the calm, loving temperament of a companion dog and the assertiveness, boldness and energy required of a guard and working dog.

-He takes his responsibilities seriously and is protective of home and family, willing to defend them with a fierceness that can be intimidating.
-This is a territorial dog who's distrustful of strangers, but when he's not needed as a guardian, he's a playful and affectionate companion.
+They take their responsibilities seriously and are protective of home and family, willing to defend them with a fierceness that can be intimidating.
+This is a territorial dog who's distrustful of strangers, but when they're not needed as a guardian, they're a playful and affectionate companion.